ECheynet/ChouguleModel2018/README.md

 - An interactive example file Example_fitting.mlx that illustrates how the function fitChougule.mcan be used

-This is the first version of the submission.
+This is the second version of the submission.
 Typos and bugs may still be present.
 Any comment, suggestion or question is welcomed.

 References: